 For the past decade, the financial and regulatory pressures on payers, hospitals and providers to demonstrate a particular level of healthcare quality outcomes has driven a significant effort to combine provider clinical data with non-clinical or administrative payer data, as well as patient data from PBMs, labs and other disparate sources.
 Organizations are making significant investments in underlying “big data” technologies and partnerships with companies that can acquire and cleanly integrate that clinical data to meet this need and drive greater transparency, care continuity and clinical quality outcomes for their members.
 This effort requires investments and expertise in EHR HL7 clinical data messages, typically Continuity of Care Documents (CCDs) and increasingly now FHIR resources.

 The combination of this disparate data, including data originating from the patient (albeit that’s a fractional component at this point), requires organizations to employ “smart” data management practices, particularly in the areas of patient and provider matching and linking, anonymization where needed and the use of more fluid data models as found in a Hadoop data lake.
 The desire to extract important clinical insights that could be highly valuable for calculating quality and attaining desired outcomes is driving investments in Natural Language Processing (NLP) and Machine Learning (ML).

 Patients, as well as payers and providers, understand that an incomplete or untimely “data picture,” especially as it relates to monitoring one’s own health, is far from ideal and can often result in ill-informed healthcare decision-making.
-The focus on consumer-centric healthcare, deploying the latest data-driven analytics coupled with sophisticated technologies such as NLP and ML to driver greater accuracy and insight, will shift the role of the patient from one of “a patient” to that of “decision-maker.”
+The focus on consumer-centric healthcare, deploying the latest data-driven analytics coupled with sophisticated technologies such as NLP and ML to drive greater accuracy and insight, will shift the role of the patient from one of “a patient” to that of “decision-maker.”